rpromyshlennikov/rally/doc/specs/in-progress/cleanup_refactoring.rst

 #.
 Isolated task

-   It is quite important to add ability to run few instances of Rally against cloud simultanesouly (and one cleanup, won't affect the others)
+   It is quite important to add ability to run few instances of Rally against cloud simultaneously (and one cleanup, won't affect the others)

 #.
 Testing that cleanups works